RepairWise/RepairWisePlugin/readme.md

 Upgrading Note: The callback `saveProjectInfo` is intended to replace the callback `saveReportInfo`.
 We recommend saving the project id's instead of the old report URLs.
 With the project id saved, you can do many operations like downloading reports by passing the project id as a url parameter to various endpoints of our api (eg `https://estimateon.com/api/reports/download?version=1.0&id={projectId}`).
 Saving the old report download URLs could eventually lead to outdated URLs.

-The `startingAddress` parameter lets you start RepairWise and skip the address entry screen.
+The `startingAddress` parameter lets you start EstimateON and skip the address entry screen.
 Pass in an object that contains the following required fields:

 * `stateProvince` can be the two letter abbreviation (UT) or the full name (Utah)
 * `postalCode` must be in the correct format